cpske/ISP/about.md

 }
 ```
 *Why obfuscate email addresses?*
 Software "bots" scan the web for email addresses
 and use them to send spam and phishing attacks.
-So, obfuscate.

 [Have I Been Pwned?](https://haveibeenpwned.com)

-To see if your email address or a password you use has been exposed
+To check if your email address or a password you use has been exposed
 in a data breach, visit [haveibeenpwned.com](https://haveibeenpwned.com).

-Passwords are *not* sent over the Internet.
-Local comparison using hashes.
+Your password is *not* sent over the Internet.
+Comparison is done locally, using hashes.